Adirelle/AdiCrate/README.md

 The controller should be placed next to existing crates and allows to interact with all connected crates.
 The possible interactions (with the front side) are:

-* Left-click (attack) with an item in hand to extract a stack of said item,
+* Left-click (attack) with an item in hand to complete the stack,
-* Shift-left-click (sneak-attack) with an empty hand to restock all items in your inventory,
+* Left-click (attack) with an empty hand to complete all stacks of your inventory,
 * Right-click (use) with an item in hand to insert it into a crate that accepts it,
-* Shift-right-click (sneak-use) with an empty hand to insert all matching items from your inventory into the crates.
+* Right-click (use) with an empty hand to insert all matching items from your inventory into the crate.

 The controller does not interact with unlocked, empty crates, so you cannot insert new items this way.
 When several crates contain/accept the same item, the controller will prioritize them depending on the operation: